vincent/kisslists/content/_index.md

 KissLists is a very simple tool to share lists of items.

-It is a ultra-minimalistic alternative of Google Keep todo lists.
+It is an ultra-minimalistic alternative of Google Keep todo lists.

 ## Features

 - presented as a single html page, best viewed on mobile devices
-- share url to friends, pin to phone launcher, done !
+- share url with friends, pin to phone launcher, done !
-- list custom color, just like Keep lists
+- background colors, just like Keep lists
 - websockets are used to quickly sync your items across all clients
 - your items are stored in a simple sqlite database, so you can use them with other tools